hpatel14-20/Analyzing-Insurance-Charges-Using-Ridge-Regression/README.md

-## Ridge Regression Model for Insurance Charges
+## Analyzing Insurance Charges Using Ridge Regression

 ### Key Takeaways from the Model: